 - 2.7.2 A stiffing box shall be fitted in way of passage of the rudder stock through the top of a rudder trunk, which is open to sea to prevent water from entering the ship's space.
 The stuffing box shall be fitted in a place accessible for examination and maintenance at all times. - 2.7.3 It is required to check the chosen dimensions of the thrust friction bearings for surface pressure.
-To ensure the specified surface pressure, the height of the bearing bush h_b , in cm, shall not be less than d_i = diameter of the rudder stock with liner at the point of the considered bearing installation, in cm; R_i = design value of the reaction of the considered bearing, in N, determined by the formulae:
+To ensure the specified surface pressure, the height of the bearing bush $h_b$ , in cm, shall not be less than reaction of the upper bearing for rudder of type II